freddolino-lab/ipod/docs/main_config.md

 ### rz thresholds

-`rz_threshold` must be a list of robust z-score thresholds.
+`rz_thresholds` must be a list of robust z-score thresholds.
 Each threshold will be used to call peaks above that threshold and save a corresponding narrowpeaks output file.